SecureHats/security-copilot/Lesson 1/README.md

 ![alt text](/images/data-flow.png)

-In our first example we will use a public OpenAPI Spec and focus on creating a Plugin manifest
+In our first example, we will use a public OpenAPI Spec and focus on creating a Plugin manifest

 ### Plugin manifest
 The plugin manifest can be written in `JSON` or `YAML` format, but we'll stick to using YAML for the plugin manifest.
-YAML is a human-readable languafe that is often used for writing configuration files.
+YAML is a human-readable language that is often used for writing configuration files.
 It is a clear and easy-to-read format.
 So, for consistency and simplicity, we'll use YAML instead of JSON throughout the lessons.

 The YAML manifest starts with a `Descriptor` key, which is a mapping that contains three keys: `Name`, `DisplayName`, and `Description`.